Leadership

 Foy White-Chu

 Dr. White‑Chu is an Associate Professor at OHSU and Medical Director of the Wound Healing Program at the Portland VA.
+She cares for veterans with complex chronic wounds and leads national wound‑care policy efforts.
+Her work focuses on simplifying geriatric wound care for frontline clinicians.

 Swathi Balaji